 Then it is easy to determine warps as parallel yarns with selvedge is warp.

-And yarns those are perpendicular to the selvedge are weft or filling yarn.
+And yarns that are perpendicular to the selvedge are the weft or filling yarn.

 Pull the yarn